Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Introduction

 \subsection{Main result}

-Restrict now considerations to Levi non-degenerate $M^5 \subset \C^3$, i.e.\ $n=2$.
-The multiply-transitive case was tackled by Loboda~{\cite{Loboda-2001, Loboda-2003}}, who completed the majority of the classification, except the Levi-indefinite branch with $\dim\, \hol(M) = 6$.
-Recently, the entire multiply-transitive classification was settled by Doubrov--Medvedev--The~{\cite{CRhom}}.
-In the simply-transitive case, the {\sl strongly pseudoconvex} (Levi-definite) case was completed by Kossovskiy--Loboda in~{\cite{KL2019}} and the surprising outcome was that {\em all} models obtained are tubular.
-A recent preprint \cite{Loboda-2020} due to Loboda studies the simply-transitive Levi-indefinite case, but this list requires some corrections -- see below.
-We independently settle the entire simply-transitive classification with the following main result\footnote{We use the notation $z_j = x_j + i y_j$ and $w = u+iv$.}:
+Restrict now considerations to Levi non-degenerate hypersurfaces $M^5 \subset \C^3$, i.e.\ $n=2$.
+The multiply-transitive case was tackled in~{\cite{Loboda-2001, Loboda-2003}}, which completed the majority of the classification, except the Levi-indefinite branch with $\dim\, \hol(M) = 6$.
+Recently, the entire multiply-transitive classification was settled in~{\cite{CRhom}}.
+The simply-transitive case was addressed in~\cite{KL2019,AtL2019,AkL2020,Loboda-2020}, where they employed normal form methods and Mubarakzyanov's classification of 5-dimensional Lie algebras.
+In this article, we independently settle the entire simply-transitive classification using a novel Lie algebraic approach that does not depend on earlier classifications of abstract Lie algebras.
+Our main classification result is\footnote{We use the notation $z_j = x_j + i y_j$ and $w = u+iv$.}:

 \begin{theorem} Any simply-transitive Levi non-degenerate hypersurface $M^5 \subset \C^3$ is locally biholomorphic to precisely one of the following.

 \textbf{(1)}\, Either one hypersurface among the $6$ families of tubular hypersurfaces listed in Table~{\ref{F:tubular-final}} below, with corresponding $5$ generators of $\hol(M)$.